 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

 Argentina has had its share of fiscal crises.
-Think back to the great problems of the late 80s, 90s and, coming up to date, many still remain.
+Think back to the great problems of the late 80s, and 90s, and, coming up to date, many still remain.
 Those times when bank accounts were frozen and inflation raged have perhaps nurtured many people over past years into becoming crypto acolytes, turning away from relying upon the traditional currency.

 Crypto exchanges have predominated over the last few years, and the country’s decision to allow employees to be paid up to 20% in bitcoin or other cryptocurrencies has had a wide take-up from the workforce looking to avoid inflation eroding their earnings.

-ICOS and start-ups
+Argentinian ICOS and start-ups

-Compliance and credibility is the name of the game according to Argentina’s National Securities Commission CNV.
+Compliance and credibility are the names of the game according to Argentina’s National Securities Commission CNV.
 It also is intended to speed up the introduction of innovative services and products and encourage the interaction of innovative agencies within the financial sector.
 The introduction of the hub in Argentina is just one more example of how Latin American countries are embracing crypto and blockchain technology – or looking to catch up with its developments.

 Aside from the introduction of the hub, the country’s blockchain community is on a roll, with IT and software leading the way and predicted to transform the country into one of the most hi-tech countries in Latin America.
 Indeed, the value of Argentina’s IT industry is estimated at $7,33 billion*

 Argentina has plenty of mining activity and the electricity available to make it worthwhile – it’s also permitted, needless to say, but growing concerns over energy usage are becoming louder.
 With the Peso constantly being eroded by inflation and devaluation and relatively low energy costs of electricity, Argentina has a head start on other economies in South America for home-based crypto miners and is attractive for overseas miners too.
 Bitfarms, a Canadian crypto mining company located in Patagonia is one of the largest of its kind in Argentina.
 Argentina has over 20 crypto-farms already and there are, as yet, no specific regulations regarding this activity.
-Whereas in many parts of the world, green concerns are having the effect of pressurising miners to adopt green energy or not mine at all, in Argentina, the green lobby is less effective in a country where financial needs are running the show.
+Whereas in many parts of the world, green concerns are having the effect of pressurizing miners to adopt green energy or not mine at all, in Argentina, the green lobby is less effective in a country where financial needs are running the show.

 Up until the time of writing, Argentinian banks were leading the mainstream establishment’s foray into crypto.
-Most notable was Brubank, one of the first digital banks in Argentina to be recognised by the country’s central bank, offering Bitcoin buying services on its app.
+Most notable was Brubank, one of the first digital banks in Argentina to be recognized by the country’s central bank, offering Bitcoin buying services on its app.
 Brubank is not the first, however, and hot on its heels, was Banco Galicia, which in May 2022 was already selling Bitcoin investments via its app, following demand for the service.
 Such services are provided in partnership with agencies outside of the country, as banks are unable to provide these services on their own and therefore, the holding wallets are not protected by Argentinian law.

 Banco Galicia joins a growing number of traditional banks worldwide moving into digital assets.
 Last month, Commerzbank, Germany’s fourth-largest bank, confirmed it wants to offer digital assets custody and exchange services to clients, focusing initially on institutional customers.
 However – spoiler alert – almost at the same time as Banco Galicia made its crypto purchasing service public, the Argentinian government unexpectedly announced a ban on banks being able to facilitate crypto purchases for customers, along with a halt to all financial institutions being allowed to offer digital assets.
 The Central Bank’s monetary authority has banned operations that allow bank clients to purchase crypto including asset types whose profitability is dependent upon crypto price fluctuations.
-If this all seems one step forward and two backward (or the other way around) it simply means a coherent forward thinking strategy has yet to be put in place, leaving the governing bodies reactive rather than proactive on crypto developments.
+If this all seems one step forward and two backward (or the other way around) it simply means a coherent forward-thinking strategy has yet to be put in place, leaving the governing bodies reactive rather than proactive on crypto developments.